 • DRA operates eight federally-funded programs to advocate for and protect the rights of Arkansans with disabilities.

-• DRA services are available to individuals in all parts of Arkansas.
+• DRA services are available statewide.

 Board of Directors